Life is a voyage flaunting its colours in a multitude cavalcade of veiled façades.

-Four of his Bengali novels namely ANWESHAN are restructured in English by Anwesa Sengupta and him as QUEST, DEKHA as THE VISION rendered by Purnasree Nag and CHAKRA as FULCRUM and TOMAKE as THE MOMENT both by Partha Pratim Roy.
+Four of his Bengali novels namely ANWESHAN are restructured in English by Anwesa Sengupta and him as QUEST, DEKHA as THE VISION and CANVASE as CANVAS rendered by Purnasree Nag and CHAKRA as FULCRUM and TOMAKE as THE MOMENT both by Partha Pratim Roy.

 QUEST is a small expression, with an insightful depth.
 It literally means search.
 The greatest enigma is, who is searching?
 Is it the eternal human crave or one of us?
 It depicts our hunger to decode the meaning of love, life and existence.
 His short novella examines the answer to this conundrum.
 Revolving round the affluent and upper middle class milieu of the urbanized society, the characters of this novel are all pawns in the game of life.
 Tossing up and down through their profits and losses, triumphs and fiascos, love and hatred, desire and denial, they all pass through this enigma of life.
 The truth they discover is life is nothing but a Venn Diagram an array of intersecting circles of relations, which includes its slices, but never its whole.
 We erroneously believe in relationships.
 We have an elusive image of our existence.
 Only a few can comprehend that our life is a part of a greater nullity.
 The ultimate truth is that we live alone in our ‘home’ in solitude and die there.